Healthy hummus recipe

 Today we are going to add roast butternut.
 It gives your hummus a smoothness, a richness that is just delightful.

-Butternut is particularly rich in beta carotene, a vital phytochemical if you want to enjoy sparkling good health, and has a low glycemic index; that makes is acceptable for those who are banting.
+Butternut is particularly rich in beta carotene, a vital phytochemical if you want to enjoy sparkling good health; and has a low glycemic index.
+That makes is acceptable for those who are banting.
 True, roasting it does raise the GI.

-Our roasted butternut hummus contains
+Our roasted butternut hummus contains the following ingredients.

-• Soaked and cooked Chickpeas
+• Soaked and cooked Chickpeas.

-• Tahini, a sesame seed paste
+• Tahini, a sesame seed paste.

-• A handful of parsley
+• A handful of parsley.

 • An optional clove of garlic and a slither of chili.